reidgs/TerraBot/README.md

 your code to make sure that it is publishing and subscribing as you intend when bug fixing.

 ## Understanding the System ##

-As mentioned earlier, there are three ROS nodes in this system: the main TerraBot, the agent node (which you will provide), and the arduino.

-### TerraBot Node ###
 Running the TerraBot will start up a total of 4 nodes.
 Besides the TerraBot node, itself, it will start up the roscore node (which regulates communications), your agent, and either the Arduino code or the simulator.

+### TerraBot Node ###

 The TerraBot node transfers actuator data from your agent to the Arduino/simulator node:
 It subscribes to the topics to which your agent publishes and publishes to the topics to which the Arduino/simulator subscribes.